-War with North Korea Starts To Look Inevitable
+War With North Korea Starts to Look Inevitable

 But the Security Council is not “broken.”
 It was never designed to work in an era of disagreement among the five veto-wielding permanent members.

 What is not working is the United States.
-Unfortunately, from administration to administration American leaders have failed to use all the elements of American power.
+Unfortunately, from administration to administration, American leaders have failed to use all the elements of American power.
 If China and Russia use their vetoes to frustrate efforts to disarm North Korea—and they do—it is because the United States has not been willing to coerce them into acting responsibly.

 With regard to Moscow, recent American policymakers have been more worried about a weak Russia than a strong one.
-Therefore, they have opted for mild sanctions on Putin’s dangerous behavior.
+Therefore, they have opted for mild sanctions on Vladimir Putin’s dangerous behavior.
 Ronald Reagan, at a time when the U.S. was far weaker than it is today and the Soviet Union was far stronger than Russia is now, used American economic might to end the Cold War.
 Putin today is able to bedevil the U.S. at the Security Council only because Americans are afraid of what happens if they move to take him down.

 At the same time, the U.S. has not stopped the People’s Republic of China.
 Washington has allowed Chinese banks, large and small, to launder money for the North Koreans for decades.
 Americans reportedly have permitted Chinese leaders to help Pyongyang transfer missiles to the Iranians.
 The White House did nothing when enterprises connected to the Chinese People’s Liberation Army sold mobile launchers for the North’s intercontinental ballistic missiles.
 The U.S. has not asked the Chinese, at least in public, how North Korea’s most advanced missiles appear to be derived from China’s Jl-1.
-And Washington acted as if it did not matter when Chinese businesses allegedly sold uranium hexafluoride, components, and equipment for the Kim regime’s nuclear weapons program.
+And Washington acted as if it did not matter when Chinese businesses allegedly sold uranium hexafluoride, components, and equipment for the Kim regime’s nuclear-weapons program.

 No wonder the Chinese feel free to support their North Korean allies.
-American policymakers, they can see, have been feckless.
-It is one thing for, say, Liechtenstein, to fail to convince Beijing to do the right thing.
+U.S. policymakers, they can see, have been feckless.
+It is one thing for, say, Liechtenstein to fail to convince Beijing to do the right thing.
 It is quite another for the United States of America to fail to do so.
 American policymakers have simply failed to coerce Beijing, failed to leave it no choice but to join in the effort to disarm the Kims.

 What can the United States do to China?
-It can declare its largest banks “primary money laundering concerns” under Section 311 of the Patriot Act, thereby denying them the ability to transact business in the world’s dominant currency.
+It can declare its largest banks “primary money-laundering concerns” under Section 311 of the Patriot Act, thereby denying them the ability to transact business in the world’s dominant currency.
 That would be essentially imposing a death sentence on the Chinese banking system and possibly China’s economy, perhaps the Communist Party itself.

-Trump can also remind China’s leaders that U.S. Trade Representative Robert Lighthizer in the middle of last month formally initiated, pursuant to Section 301 of the Trade Act of 1974, an investigation into Chinese intellectual property theft.
+Trump can also remind China’s leaders that U.S. Trade Representative Robert Lighthizer in the middle of last month formally initiated, pursuant to Section 301 of the Trade Act of 1974, an investigation into Chinese intellectual-property theft.
 A finding of such theft—virtually assured—can lead to the imposition of high across-the-board tariffs on Chinese goods.

-The Chinese economy, debt-fueled for years, is particularly vulnerable, especially in the run up to the historic 19th Communist Party Congress, which begins October 18.
-General Secretary Xi Jinping, who seeks to grab unprecedented power, cannot afford to see a major disruption of relations with the United States at this sensitive time.
+The Chinese economy, debt-fueled for years, is particularly vulnerable, especially in the run-up to the historic 19th Communist Party Congress, which begins Oct.
+18. General Secretary Xi Jinping, who seeks to grab unprecedented power, cannot afford to see a major disruption of relations with the United States at this sensitive time.

 The Trump administration, with the series of actions it took in the last week of June, signaled it would move against China for its support for North Korea.
 For instance, the Treasury Department sawed off Bank of Dandong, a small Chinese financial institution, from the global economy due to its persistent money-laundering.
 The Chinese, unfortunately, have continued their support for the Norks at the Security Council.